ULHPC/tutorials/basic/getting_started/README.md

 Your homedir is under a regular backup policy.
 Therefore you are asked to pay attention to your disk usage __and__ the number of files you store there.

-* estimate file space usage and summarize disk usage of each FILE, recursively for directories using the `ncdu` command:
+* Estimate file space usage and summarize disk usage of each FILE, recursively for directories using the `ncdu` command:

 		(access)$> ncdu

-* you shall also pay attention to the number of files in your homedirectory.
+* You shall also pay attention to the number of files in your homedirectory.
 You can count them as follows:

 		(access)$> find . -type f | wc -l

+* You can get an overview of the quotas and your current disk usage with the following command:

+       (access)$> df-ulhpc

 ## Step 2: web monitoring interfaces